 The manor is surrounded by walls with only one gate, which is restricted to the orphans.
 After the first orphan, Connie gets "adopted," the three main characters start to wonder how they leave the gate.
 And their curiosity eventually brings them to the restricted entrance.
 This is where the show introduces the underlying horror lying within the manor.

 I hope I was able to give some nice glimpses into this suspenseful anime.
-Here is the link to watch it on Netflix, and also Crunchyroll!
+Here is the link to watch it on Netflix and also Crunchyroll!
 My next blog will be my thoughts on the show, so be sure to check that out and let me know your thoughts on it!

-I think this anime is extremely well done.
+I think this anime is exceptionally well done.
 At first glance, the Anime looks like it is set in the 1800s.
-However, the few books we see would make us think that it takes place in 2015.
+However, the few books we see would make us think it takes place in 2015.
 In some alternate timeline.
 However, this anime is set in the year 2046.
-To show does a good job of simplifying a very complicated subject and I think it makes it easier for younger audience to understand.
+To Show does an excellent job of simplifying a highly complex subject, making it easier for younger audiences to understand.
 It also shows the resilience of the human spirit in extreme circumstances

 If you have any further questions about this program.
 Feel free to ask me